Divorce Frequently Asked Questions

 You can order your solicitor-managed divorce below and save over £1,000.

-Our solicitors have over 20 years post qualification experience in divorce and family law matters.
+Our solicitors have over 20 years of post-qualification experience in divorce and family law matters.

 All our solicitors are regulated by the Solicitors Regulation Authority and subject to the jurisdiction of The Legal Ombudsman who can award compensation if you have been treated unfairly or to shoddy work.

 They also have professional indemnity insurance to ensure that if they are negligent, you will be compensated.